Track your nutrition and health goals

 Prep time10–15 min20–30 min

 Poha has a lower GI and is quicker to prepare than white rice.
-However, brown rice offers more fiber and is more filling gram for gram.
+However, brown rice offers more fiber than both poha and white rice.

 Is Poha Good for Blood Pressure?

 Yes.
-Poha is a good source of potassium and is low in sodium, both of which are beneficial for normalizing blood pressure levels.
+Poha is a good source of potassium and is low in sodium, both of which support normal blood pressure levels.
+Its low-fat and cholesterol-free profile also benefits cardiovascular health.

 Is Poha Gluten-Free?